awslabs/aws-athena-query-federation/athena-deltalake/README.md

 ### Deploying The Connector

-To use the Amazon Athena Redis Connector in your queries, navigate to AWS Serverless Application Repository and deploy a pre-built version of this connector.
+To use the Amazon Athena Deltalake Connector in your queries, navigate to AWS Serverless Application Repository and deploy a pre-built version of this connector.
 Alternatively, you can build and deploy this connector from source follow the below steps or use the more detailed tutorial in the athena-example module:

 1. From the athena-federation-sdk dir, run `mvn clean install` if you haven't already.
 2. From the athena-deltalake dir, run `AWS_REGION=eu-west-1 mvn clean install`.